 Our Mission: To identify, facilitate, and conduct the research which will deliver whole brain emulation.

-The human experience thrives on the capabilities of the human brain, but is also constrained by those same capabilities.
-Our most human quality is our resourcefulness, our ability to learn to understand ourselves and the universe we are in, and to create and to improve both our environment and ourselves.
+The human experience thrives on the capabilities of the human brain, and is at the same time constrained by its limitations.
+Our most human qualities are our resourcefulness, our ability to understand ourselves and the universe we live in, and our ability to create and to improve both our environment and ourselves.
 We wear clothes, we live in houses, we teach our children, we heal the sick.
-Consequently, we live longer and better, and can do and experience far more than our ancestors ever could.
-We overcome natural limitations.
+Consequently, we live longer and better, and we can do and experience far more than our ancestors ever could.
+It is especially human to overcome natural limitations.

 What we are personally aware of, what we can understand, where and how we are able to live, and what we may accomplish are still determined by a body and brain that evolved to fit a niche in the early Pleistocene, 2.5 million years ago.
 Our machines are now able to think and plan in 15 dimensions, to process and respond to events in a universe at the micro- and nanosecond temporal scale.
 They can comfortably inhabit and travel through the vacuum of space.
 However, we ourselves cannot do those things and are therefore effectively shut out of those realities.
 In fact, we cannot even reliably and accurately remember things - our retrieved memories are constructed approximations.
 The machines we design are able to upgrade and advance.
 Outcomes and experience with a computer program can improve simply by running it on a better processor.
 Unfortunately, the biology of a brain is not equipped for back-ups or fundamental improvements.